-The Board of Directors has prepared the Company's 2022 Business Report, financial statements (including consolidated financial statements) and profit distribution proposal.
-The opinion.
+The Board of Directors has prepared the Company's 2023 Business Report, financial statements (including consolidated financial statements) and profit distribution proposal.
+The Board of Directors had engaged CPA Kou-Tien Hong and CPA Shu-Lin Liu from Deloitte & Touche to audit the financial statements, who issued an audited report containing an unqualified opinion.
 The above business report, financial statements and profit distribution proposal have been examined by the Audit Committee and are considered by the Audit Committee to be in conformity with the requirements.
 We hereby report as above in accordance with Article 14-4 of the Securities and Exchange Act and Article 219 of the Company Act.
 Please review the same.